* games played is as of the beginning of this season when this article was originally produced

 Following in the footsteps of Vanek, Grabner became one of the highest-drafted Austrians of all-time at 14th overall in 2006.
 However, he only suited up for 20 games in a Canucks uniform, before Gillis shipped him to the Panthers in an ill-fated trade that brought back Ballard.

 Florida made an even bigger mistake by waiving the Austrian prior to the 2010-11 season.
 He was then picked up by the Islanders, and went on to register 34 goals and 52 points as a rookie.
-Grabner was named a Calder finalist that season, although both those totals remain career highs for the current Arizona Coyote.
+Grabner was named a Calder finalist that season, although both those totals remain career highs for the Arizona Coyote.
+He is currently an unrestricted free agent.

 It was a matter of bad timing for Grabner in Vancouver when Gillis shipped him out of town.
 The streaky forward didn’t fit into the Canucks top-six, and Gillis made the call that defensive depth was more important.
 He ended up being right, although Ballard’s time in Vancouver was riddled with injuries and inconsistencies.